-Preventing the baby blues is something almost every expecting mother wants to do.
-Mothers-to-be often spend hours and days making preparations for their little ones, doing everything from prenatal yoga, playing music to their womb, and meal planning.
+Preventing the baby blues is something every expecting mother wants to do.
+Mothers-to-be often spend hours and days making preparations for their little ones, doing everything from prenatal yoga to playing music to their womb and meal planning.

 It’s simply impossible to keep track of what is important for a healthy pregnancy.
 One thing that is well established is that appropriate nutrition greatly improves pregnancy outcomes for both mom and baby.
 During pregnancy, a woman’s physiology changes dramatically to meet the needs of the growing baby.
 Nutritional demands, in the form of fat, protein and calories, must be increased to ensure that these physiological changes are met.

 If nutritional demands are not met completely, particularly when it comes to fat, both mom and baby may be at risk for very preventable disease states.
+Omega-3 fatty acids are essential to a healthy pregnancy.
 When it comes to fat, we are not talking about a French fry deficiency, rather an Omega-3 fatty acids deficiency.

 How You Can Prevent the Baby Blues